edgars-supe/advent-of-code/README.md

-# advent-of-code
+# Advent Of Code
-My Advent of Code entries
+These are my entries for [Advent of Code](https://adventofcode.com), written in Kotlin.